facebook/flow/docs/01-type-annotations.md

 ## Bottom Line

 You can type annotate all your code.
 That would be the most expressive and self-documenting approach.
-However, type annotations are only required across module boundaries as the Flow type inference engine is inner-module aware only.
+However, Flow does a lot of type inference inside modules.
+It only requires type annotations across module boundaries.